pluginized-protocols/libxbgp/docs/source/pluginizing_function.rst

 As you can see, the procedure to add an insertion point can be summarized in three major parts :

-1. Create an array of argument that will be passed to the bytecode executed in this location of the code.
+1. Create an array of arguments that will be passed to the bytecode executed in this location of the code.
    This array must be of the type `bpf_args_t`.
 The fields of this structure are the following :

         .. code-block:: c